uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 ### Setting up the Heroku CLI

 Sign up for a Heroku account at [https://signup.heroku.com/](https://signup.heroku.com/).

-You can apply for free Heroku credits for 12 months at [https://www.heroku.com/github-students](https://www.heroku.com/github-students) with an eligible GitHub student account [https://education.github.com/pack](https://education.github.com/pack).
+You can apply for free Heroku credits for 12 months at [https://www.heroku.com/github-students](https://www.heroku.com/github-students) with an eligible GitHub student account [https://education.github.com/pack](https://education.github.com/pack). **We cannot gaurantee that you will get free Heroku credits.
+As stated in the Course Outline, you may have to pay a small amount for Heroku.**

 Note: Remember to clean up all Heroku resources after this course to avoid unexpected charges after exceeding the credit limit or the offer expires.